john-shrubb/bugtracker-nodejs/doc/database.md

 -- Allow bugtracker-user-manager to see and edit users table.
 Role should not have permissions for anything else.

-GRANT ALL ON users TO bugtrackernodejsusermanager;
+GRANT ALL ON users, sessions, loginattempts TO bugtrackernodejsusermanager;

 -- Role cannot edit users table nor see passwords or soft deleted accounts.

-GRANT SELECT ON usersgp TO bugtrackernodejsgeneralpurpose;
+GRANT SELECT, UPDATE ON usersgp TO bugtrackernodejsgeneralpurpose;

 -- Does have permissions for everything else.

-GRANT SELECT, INSERT, UPDATE, DELETE ON projects, projectmembers, tickets, ticketassignments, comments, contentedits, tags, tagassignments, roles, roleassignments, loginattempts, sessions TO bugtrackernodejsgeneralpurpose;
+GRANT SELECT, INSERT, UPDATE, DELETE ON projects, projectmembers, tickets, ticketassignments, comments, contentedits, tags, tagassignments, roles, roleassignments TO bugtrackernodejsgeneralpurpose;
 ```

 ## Roles